How perfectly 2019 it is that one of the most euphoric moments you’ll witness from a movie character all year involves Alexandria Ocasio-Cortez.

 Marshall Curry’s 2005 Oscar nominee is my favorite of the bunch, as it’s a thought experiment in whether merit can beat a political machine.
-It catches the incumbent, Sharpe James, intimidating Booker-supportive businesses and outright lying, calling Booker Jewish and inflating his fundraising numbers to help cast him as a pawn of the powerful.
+It catches the incumbent, Sharpe James, intimidating Booker-supportive businesses, falsely calling Booker Jewish and inflating his fundraising numbers to help cast him as a pawn of the powerful.

 But David Modigliani’s film doesn’t have the magic of “Knock Down the House” or “Street Fight” — perhaps because the road tripping and social media videos start to feel gimmicky, or because the Beto myth now verges on Icarus, especially as his presidential campaign has plateaued.